Battery Weed: Late 19th through early 20th century

 A mine casemate for controlling an underwater minefield was built in the fort in 1875 and was later re-used when mines became a standard part of the harbor defenses in the 1890s.
 At that time numerous new gun batteries were built near the fort under the Endicott Program for the Harbor Defenses of New York.
 Part of that program was a renaming of the entire fortified area at the Narrows on Staten Island as Fort Wadsworth, with the former Fort Richmond becoming Battery Weed, in General Order No. 16 of 4 February 1902.
 Battery Weed was named for Brigadier General Stephen H. Weed, killed at Gettysburg in 1863.

 In 1903, a small lighthouse was built atop Battery Weed.
 Its light was visible for 14 nmi.
-When the Verrazano-Narrows Bridge opened in 1965 the lighthouse became obsolete.
+When the Verrazzano–Narrows Bridge opened in 1965 the lighthouse became obsolete.
 Dark for many years, it was restored and converted to solar power by volunteers in 2005.